 Chora Monastery as well as late Byzantium are complex and challenging topics, hard to do justice in a short text.
 Nevertheless, I will be back with further tales about the monuments of Constantinople and the first half of the 14th century, when the two Palaiologan emperors undertook to consolidate their ruling policy and restore the state and its heritage to its former greatness.

 There is a lot more to discover on a visit to Istanbul and there are more stories to be told about its glorious Byzantine and Ottoman past, its fascinating modern present and even its future.
-With Peter Sommer Travels you can fully discover beautiful and historic Istanbul on our Exploring Istanbul tour, and our while In the Footsteps of Alexander the Great: the Conquest of Asia Minor which offers a briefer introduction within a sweeping narrative that takes you through much of Western Turkey.
+With Peter Sommer Travels you can fully discover beautiful and historic Istanbul on our Exploring Istanbul tour and our In the Footsteps of Alexander the Great: the Conquest of Asia Minor which offers a briefer introduction within a sweeping narrative that takes you through much of Western Turkey.